cpow-89/discogspy/README.md

 # Discogspy

-> Discogspy is an easy to use python wrapper around the discogs api.
+> Discogspy is an easy to use python wrapper around the Discogs api.

 Important: This package is under substantial development.
 See Road Map for more information.